esfx/esfx/docs-sources/overwrite/threading-spinwait.md

 ---
-uid: threading-spinwait
+uid: '@esfx/threading-spinwait!'
 ---

-Provides the @"threading-spinwait.SpinWait" class, a thread synchronization primitive for use with Workers.
+Provides the @"@esfx/threading-spinwait!SpinWait:class" class, a thread synchronization primitive for use with Workers.

 # Overview